Public Education Law

 Legal issues in public schools hinge on student safety and student privacy.
 Schools have a legal obligation to provide all students with a safe, calm learning environment.
-But sometimes things get complicated when they have to balance students’ rights with this obligation.
+But sometimes things get complicated when they have to balance students’ rights with this education law obligation.

 Bullying is behavior intended to intimidate or harm another student.
 This behavior can be verbal or physical, and includes (but isn’t limited to):